umaim/SKE/README.md

 This site is open source based on the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), and anyone can view the source code of this site here.

-## To be continue
+## Feedback

-If you have any problems in use, feel free leave a message in [issue page](https://github.com/Cloud-Swift/SKE/issues).
+If you have any problems in use, feel free to leave a message in [issue page](https://github.com/Cloud-Swift/SKE/issues).